 However.
 One evidently cannot just split off a piece of their soul, grab it, and put it directly into an inanimate object.
 Souls are evidently fairly resilient, or something as extreme as murder would not be necessary in order to produce a Horcrux.
 And something more than a simple murder must be involved, since murder in itself does not expel bits of the murder’s soul.
 Souls, however damaged, usually stay where they belong.
 It would take some maneuvering to get a fragment out of its source’s body.

-Once one considers it, however, it is quite blindingly evident that the typical method of getting any soul out of a body is by killing the body that houses it.
+Once one considers the matter, however, it is quite blindingly evident that the typical method of getting any soul out of a body is by killing the body that houses it.

 So, what if the soul in that murdered body is not the Victim’s?
 Or, rather, what if the body in question contains not only the Victim’s soul?